 Secondary Distribution or Secondary Offering: The redistribution of a block of stock after it has been initially sold by the issuing company.
-Usually a large block of shares is involved (e.g. from the settlement of an estate) and these are offered to the public at a fixed price, set in relationship to the stock's market price.
+Usually, a large block of shares is involved (e.g. from the settlement of an estate) and these are offered to the public at a fixed price, set in relationship to the stock's market price.

 Secondary issue: (1) Procedure for selling blocks of seasoned issues of stocks.
-(2) More generally, sale of already issued stock.
+(2) More generally, a sale of already issued stock.

 Secondary market: The market where securities are traded after they are initially offered in the primary market.
 Most trading is done in the secondary market.
 The New York stock Exchange, as well as all other stock exchanges, the bond markets, etc., are secondary markets.
-Seasoned securities are traded in the secondary market.
+Seasoned securities are traded on the secondary market.

 Sector: Refers to a group of securities that are similar with respect to maturity, type, rating, industry, and/or coupon.